YarnSpinnerTool/YSDocs/docs/using-yarnspinner-with-rust/assets-and-localization/README.md

 * **Line ID**: A unique code that identifies a line of dialogue or an option in the original source text.
 * **Localised line**: The text of a line of dialogue, in a particular locale.
 * **Localised line asset**: An asset (for example, an audio clip) that's associated for a particular line, in a particular locale.
 For example, an audio clip containing the voiceover for the line "Hello there", in German.
-* **Line provider**: A [component](../components/line-provider/) that receives line IDs from the Dialogue Runner, and fetches the localised line and localised line assets (if present) for the player's preferred locale.

 ## Workflow